Winter Work Dangers

 - Exposure in outdoor conditions for long hours, causing frostbite, hypothermia, and other adverse health conditions

 Our job is to help you obtain the resources you need to get back to work quickly and healthfully.
-Contact the Raleigh workers’ compensation lawyers of the Law Office of Sam Scudder today at 919-851-3311 for more information.
+Contact the Morehead City workers’ compensation lawyers of the Law Office of Sam Scudder today at 919-851-3311 for more information.